Optimal alignment of Lorentz orientation and generalization to matrix Lie groups: Proposed solutions to the Lorentz alignment problem

 \subsection{Review of the Lorentz algebra and group}

-As a reminder, matrix Lie groups such as $SO(3,1)_+$ are related to a Lie algebra, e.g. $\mathfrak{so}(3,1)$, via the matrix logarithm and matrix exponential functions.
+To review, matrix Lie groups such as $SO(3,1)_+$ are related to a Lie algebra, e.g. $\mathfrak{so}(3,1)$, via the matrix logarithm and matrix exponential functions.
+The complex matrix logarithm exists if the matrix is invertible (Theorem 2.10 in \cite{Hall2013a}).
 The Lorentz algebra is the set of matrices:

 where $\boldsymbol{\zeta}=[\zeta^1,\zeta^2,\zeta^3]$ is the boost vector and $\boldsymbol\theta=[\theta^1,\theta^2,\theta^3]$ is the rotation vector, and both are real.
 The matrix exponential of this set of matrices (i.e. the Lorentz analogue of Rodrigues' rotation formula \cite{Dai2015}) has recently been explicitly computed \cite{Haber2024}: